Ilie-Ioan/C--Learning/README.md

 - **Car Booking System**: A GUI-based car booking application built with **Qt5**.
 This project will involve managing car availability, allowing users to select and book cars through an intuitive interface.

-- **Student Management & Keylogger in C++**: This project will combine C++'s OOP features to create a student management system, and explore system-level functionality with a basic keylogger for monitoring input.

 ## Course Reference